-As part of the development of the MTP, several transportation themes emerged from the process.
+As part of the development of Transform 2040, several transportation themes emerged from the process.
 These themes help to establish a perspective that can be used towards opportunities and have potential to help meet area needs.

 The key themes include: